Jason Booth: Unification and European title fights

 On 5 February 2011 Booth retained his British title for the fourth time and retained his old Commonwealth title.
 His opponent, Jamie Arthur, had won the vacant belt beating Kris Hughes after Booth had given it up in order to fight for the World title.
 The fight, at the Brentwood Leisure Centre, resulted in a split decision win with both fighters suffering cuts during the fight.
 Speaking after the fight, Booth's manager Jimmy Gill said that the fight had only been arranged with three weeks' notice and said that Jason had only just come back from holiday and so had little time to prepare.
 Gill said, "Jason is 34 in November and small guys like him don't normally last that long.
 They burn out".
 He added that he would never allow Booth to take a fight at such short notice again, saying, "That was a favour to promoter Frank Maloney...It was a big ask but he pulled it off...But it was a one-off, I'll never do it again."
 Of the fight, Booth paid tribute to Arthur, saying, "That was the hardest fight I've had yet...I had to show heart because I was getting out-foxed by a clever champ.
 For saying we had three weeks' notice, we put on a good show."
 Following the fight, it was confirmed that Booth would challenge Spain's Kiko Martínez for the European super-bantamweight title, the fourth time Booth would have fought for a variation of the European belt.
 The fight against Martínez was eventually confirmed for Spain and took place on 15 April 2011 in front of a sell out 30,000 crowd in the city of Madrid.
 Martínez, a former two time European champion, won the fight in front of his home fans when in the tenth round a left hook was catalyst for the referee to call off the fight early, the first time Booth had been stopped in his career to date.

 Loss of British title

 Booth finally lost his British title in his next fight on 22 October 2011 suffering a 7th round defeat against Scott Quigg at the Reebok Stadium in Bolton.
 Quigg called the victory "the best night of my career so far" adding "I couldn’t believe how everything went perfectly".

+Final fight

+In what proved to be the last fight of his career, Booth faced Sean Davis for the vacant English super-bantamweight title at The Venue in Edgbaston on 27 February 2016.
+He lost via unanimous decision.